-This doctor’s “administrative change” hurts you in two ways.
+So the doctor’s “administrative change” affects you in two ways.

 - More expensive — Hospitals have used their power to write rules in their favor.
 They receive around three times as much for outpatient services like MRIs.
 Since patients generally pay a percentage of the billed cost, you pay more for the same thing.